 1.1 Target population of youth policy

 There is currently no generally recognised definition of youth.
-In most cases, the group is referred to by terms young people or youth.
+Usually, the group is referred to by the terms young people or youth.
 The definition of youth varies in the legislation of different policy areas.
 The age of adulthood, the upper age limit of compulsory education, the right to vote, and other issues are more or less the same in most countries in the European Union.
 In most areas, the age of 18 is the boundary between childhood and (young) adulthood.
-However, the school-leaving age was lowered from 18 to 16 in 2011.
+However, the age for compulsory education since 2011 is 16 years.

 Hungarian Fundamental Law